Nymphaea gardneriana: Placement within Nymphaea

 It is placed in Nymphaea subg.
 Hydrocallis.

 Conservation

 In Cuba, it is considered to be endangered.
 Current threats include the loss and degradation of habitats caused by blockage and pollution from waste, agricultural practices, subsistence livestock, and the impact of invasive species.

 Ecology

 Nymphaea gardneriana, among other Nymphaea species, serves as an important component in the trophic chain of aquatic ecosystems by providing shelter for aquatic organisms.

 Pollination

 Species of Nymphaea subgenus Hydrocallis are pollinated by beetles of the genus Cyclocephala.

 Herbivory

 There have been reports of birds seeking the rhizomes of Nymphaea gardneriana when the water levels in the swamp decline.

 The articulated laticifers present in the two outer whorls of tepals may have a protective function against herbivores and microorganisms.

 Cultivation

-Nymphaea gardneriana is an uncommon in cultivation.
+Nymphaea gardneriana is an uncommon in the aquarium cultivation.
 It can be cultivated in clay, loam, or sandy soil.
 Propagating Nymphaea gardneriana is achievable through division.